Regularity and multiplicity of toric rings of three-dimensional Ferrers diagrams: Introduction

-Throughout this paper, $\KK$ is a field of characteristic zero.
-Recall that, for a finitely generated graded nonzero module $M$ over the polynomial ring $S=\KK[x_1,\dots,x_n]$, a suitable measure for the complexity of its resolution (hence of $M$ itself) is given by the \emph{Castelnuovo--Mumford regularity} $\reg(M)$, that is, $\max\Set{j-i \mid \beta_{i,j}\ne 0}$, where $\beta_{i,j}$ are the graded Betti numbers of $M$.
+Throughout this paper, $\KK$ is a field of characteristic zero, for simplicity.
+Recall that, for a finitely generated graded nonzero module $M$ over the polynomial ring $S=\KK[x_1,\dots,x_n]$, the \emph{Castelnuovo--Mumford regularity} of $M$, denoted by $\reg(M)$, is $\max\Set{j-i : \beta_{i,j}\ne 0}$, where the $\beta_{i,j}$'s are the graded Betti numbers of $M$.
+The regularity can be used to bound the degree of syzygy generators of the module $M$.

 Another important invariant that we investigate here is the \emph{multiplicity} $\e(M)$ of $M=\bigoplus_k M_k$ with respect to the graded maximal ideal.
 Recall that $H(M,k):=\dim_{\KK}(M_k)$ is eventually a polynomial in $k$ of degree $\dim(M)-1$.
 The leading coefficient of this polynomial is of the form $\e(M)/(\dim(M)-1)!$ for the positive integer $\e(M)$.
 When $M$ is the homogeneous coordinate ring of a projective variety $X$, the multiplicity is just the degree of $X$.